ZakariaBallouk/C-lang/README.md

 # C-lang
-This is learning journey of C-lang
+This repo is summing up my learning journey of C-lang